tonywagner/plugin.video.mlb/README.md

    * Run the service script like `python plugin.video.mlb/service.py` or `python3 plugin.video.mlb/service.py`

 3. Docker
-   * Coming soon!
+   * Download the [docker-compose.yml](https://raw.githubusercontent.com/tonywagner/plugin.video.mlb/master/docker-compose.yml) file, change the time zone in the file to your own, and create and start the container like '''docker compose up --detach'''
+   * Alternately, you can run the command '''docker run -d --name plugin.video.mlb --env TZ="America/New_York" -p 5714:5714 tonywagner/plugin.video.mlb'''

 # Usage

-Once installed, you can access the addon from any web browser on your network at http://IP-ADDRESS:5714 (using the IP address of the device running Kodi or the Python script).
+Once installed, open any web browser on your network and navigate to http://IP-ADDRESS:5714 (using the IP address of the device running Kodi or the Python script).

 If you installed within Kodi, you can access it within the Addons section of Kodi too.